Table of Contents

 O-Rings

 In everyday industrial and mechanical applications, O-rings are critical components for ensuring reliable sealing and preventing leaks.
 Many users assume that the color of an O-ring directly indicates its material.
 This assumption is common, but it can lead to incorrect selections, reduced performance, and even system failures.
-In reality, while color can provide useful information, it does not reliably identify the material of an O-ring.
+In reality, while color can provide useful information, it does not reliably identify the material of an O-ring — for a full breakdown of the material families involved, see our O-Ring Material Types Guide.

 Why O-Rings Come in Different Colors